Shfiso-a/Hybrid-Protocol/README.md

 - Interactive CLI for monitoring and administration
 - Web-based dashboard for protocol metrics

-## Recent Updates and Fixes

-The following recent updates and fixes have been implemented:

-1. **Fixed Variable Naming Inconsistencies** - Standardized variables like `connection_pooling_enabled` instead of having mixtures of `enable_connection_pooling`.

-2. **Enhanced SSLWrapper** - Updated the `wrap_socket` method to include `verify_peer` and `ca_file` parameters for better security configuration.

-3. **Added Missing Methods** - Implemented key methods that were missing:
-   - `send()` - Intelligently selects between TCP and UDP based on the configured transport selection strategy
-   - `send_udp()` - Implements UDP messaging with support for reliability, compression, and encryption

-4. **Comprehensive Testing** - Added a comprehensive test suite (`protocol_test.py`) that covers:
-   - Basic connection and messaging
-   - Compression functionality
-   - Encryption functionality
-   - Transport selection
-   - Message handlers

 ## Running Tests

 To run the comprehensive test suite: